Taking Children into Temporary Custody

 2. The DCFS 134 should be translated and completed in the primary language of the family or legal guardian, whenever possible, by a bilingual CSW.

-8. If the detention involves a drug exposed infant, request that the hospital fax a copy of the Newborn Risk Assessment and the child’s birth record.
+10. If the detention involves a drug exposed infant, request that the hospital fax a copy of the Newborn Risk Assessment and the child’s birth record.

-10. Complete the ICWA-010(A) for each child taken into temporary custody.
+12. Complete the ICWA-010(A) for each child taken into temporary custody.
 If there is any indication that the child or their parents or relatives are or may be of American Indian Heritage, the CSW is required to make further inquiry regarding the possible Indian status of the child by asking the parent/legal guardian, the child (if appropriate) and if available, any relative, nonrelative extended family member, or Indian custodian.

-2. If a parent has claimed possible American Indian heritage, further investigate this possibility with any relative of that parent who might have more information regarding this issue, such as the full names and dates of birth of the American Indian Ancestor.
+2. If a parent has claimed possible American Indian heritage, further investigate this possibility with any relative of that parent who might have more information regarding this issue, such as the full names and dates of birth of the American Indian ancestor.

 3. Indicate which parent or relative is affiliated with which tribe(s), if known, and notify all the tribes of which the child may be a member or eligible for membership, and the Secretary of the Interior’s designated agent, the Sacramento Area Director, Bureau of Indian Affairs, that the child has been taken into temporary custody.
+At any time after this determination, if new information is disclosed, including that the tribe has changed its enrollment criteria, inquiry should restart to determine whether the child is an Indian child so ICWA will apply.

-11. Ask the parent, legal guardian, relative or nonrelative extended family member whether the child has any physical or medical condition that requires prescribed medication.
+13. Ask the parent, legal guardian, relative or nonrelative extended family member whether the child has any physical or medical condition that requires prescribed medication.

 1. If the child is taking any prescribed medications, (including psychotropic medications), note the name of the medication, dosage, and the name, address and telephone number of the doctor prescribing the medication.